 - There must be an option on the cookie banner or consent tool to let users withdraw their consent and it must be as easy as giving consent (Art 7 of the GDPR).

 - Do not use the “OK” (or similar dismissive terms) button along with cookie settings.
 It robs the users of a “free” and “genuine” choice for refusing consent.

 - The users must be able to visit the website even if they refuse to consent to cookies.

 - Silence, inactivity, or non-affirmative actions, such as scrolling through a page does not indicate consent.

 How CookieYes cookie consent solution helps

 CookieYes is a web app for cookie consent management for your website.
 It helps you to comply with GDPR, CCPA, LGPD, and ePrivacy Directive for cookies.
 It is easy to add a cookie consent banner to your website and manage its operations with our solution.
-It supports major CMS, such as WordPress, Shopify, MODX, Magento, Drupal, Joomla, Squarespace, and Blogger.
+It supports major CMS, such as WordPress, MODX, Magento, Drupal, Joomla, Blogger, Shopify and Squarespace.